 13. The right to use sports or recreational facilities.

-15. Mediation operations and agency or commission operations where the agent or commission agent acts on behalf of another person.
+15. Mediation operations and agency or commission operations when the agent or commission agent acts on behalf of another.